 In its future reports and statements, the IAEA may want to consider language that more clearly avoids giving the impression that matters are forever settled or further questions cannot be asked.
 Moreover, the IAEA should clearly indicate that when it states an issue is not outstanding or does not require Board action, it does not mean that the issue cannot be revisited or is necessarily resolved in a safeguards sense.
-The current language gives the impression that no further action is needed by the IAEA or the Board of Governors, when in fact, more action could be required to obtain a resolution.
+The current language gives the impression that no further action is needed by the IAEA or the Board of Governors, when in fact, more action could be required to obtain a resolution, including action by the Board of Governors.